mosip/esignet-signup/postman-collection/README.md

+## Signup service postman collection

+Collection contains 3 folder, each containing requests for 3 different operations:

+1. Registration - contains sequence of requests to register a new user in the plugged in ID registry
+2. Reset password - contains sequence of requests to reset password for an already created user.
+3. Identity(eKYC) verification - Sequence of requests to initiate identity verification process.
+Priori to this request a valid authorization code should be generated.
+Using eSignet collection/verified claims folder one can obtain the authorization code and the id-token-hint.

+In the identity verification folder once the slot-id is returned in the "slot" endpoint response.
+One should run the ws_client.py to carry out the video identity(eKYC) verification process using a WebSocket connection.

+**Note:** Mock plugin does not validate the frames in the current version.

 ## Usage of [ws_client.py](ws_client.py)

 eKYC verification process is carried out through WebSocket connection and as postman currently does not support export of WS